pvanhouten/thatconference-baconmod/README.md

 All original mod code was written by [pvanhouten](http://twitter.com/pvanhouten).
 Feel free to modify and distribute as you like.

 ###Credits
-Bacon assets come from the [BaconMod by MinecraftWero](http://www.minecraftforum.net/topic/1499035-145-bacon-mod-v2-smpssplan-huge-update).
+Bacon assets (images and sounds) come from the [BaconMod by MinecraftWero](http://www.minecraftforum.net/topic/1499035-145-bacon-mod-v2-smpssplan-huge-update).